ooohfascinating/MMM-Metar/README.md

 ### Update your config.js file

-Add a configuration block to the modules array in the `~/MagicMirror/config/config.js` file and define your [AVWX.rest (register for an account)](https://account.avwx.rest/getting-started) API Key:
+Add a configuration block to the modules array in the `~/MagicMirror/config/config.js` file

 ```js
 var config = {